mvolkmann/blog/src/swift/Concurrency.md

 - Race Condition

   A race condition occurs when multiple processes update a resource at the same time.
-  This results in unpredictable results in the best case and data corruption in the worst case.
+  This can produce unpredictable results in the best case and data corruption in the worst case.

 - Livelocks